Knowledge Equivalence in Digital Twins of Intelligent Systems: Digitally Twinning Intelligent Systems

+The physical agents in this paper are considered to possess self-awareness capability.
 An agent program is a mapping from perception to action \cite{AIbook}.
 Inspired by the concept of \textit{learning agents} \cite{AIbook} and \textit{self-awareness} \cite{Lewis2015}, we further formally specify the intermediate process between perception and action by explicitly incorporating the awareness and utilisation of knowledge.

-An intelligent agent $\alpha$ is regarded as a tuple $\{ A, P, K, \phi, \pi\}$, where: \begin{itemize} \item $A$ is a set of all allowed actions of an agent.
+An intelligent physical agent $\alpha$ is regarded as a tuple $\{ A, P, K, \phi, \pi\}$, where: \begin{itemize} \item $A$ is a set of all allowed actions of an agent.
 An agent affects the environment via actions.
-Communication between agents are also viewed as actions \cite{wooldridge_jennings_1995}. \item $P$ is the agent's perception space of its environment and itself.
-The perception at time $t$ is denoted as $p(t) \in P$, which consists of processed data from the sensors.
-Example content of the perception data may include the received messages from other agents or the positions of the agent's surrounding objects in the environment. \item $K$ is the space of the agent's runtime knowledge, with $k(t)\in K$ signifying agent's knowledge at time $t$; Knowledge is represented according to the \textit{computational self-awareness} architecture, explained in section \ref{Levels of Knowledge}. \item $\phi$ is the agent's awareness function, which constructs the agent's runtime knowledge $k(t)$ based on the perception $p(t)$ and its previous knowledge $k(t-1)$ (supposing time is discrete). $\phi$ can be used to instantiate the learning process in which $p(t)$ is the feedback after utilising $k(t-1)$.
+Communication between agents is also viewed as actions \cite{wooldridge_jennings_1995}. \item $P$ is the agent's perception space of its environment and itself.
+The perception at time $t$ is denoted as $p_t \in P$, which consists of processed data from the sensors.
+Example content of the perception data may include the received messages from other agents or the positions of the agent's surrounding objects in the environment. \item $K$ is the space of the agent's runtime knowledge, with $k_t\in K$ signifying the agent's knowledge base at time $t$; Knowledge is represented according to the \textit{computational self-awareness} architecture, explained in section \ref{subsec: intelligent systems}. \item $\phi$ is the agent's awareness function, which constructs the agent's runtime knowledge $k_t$ based on the perception $p_t$ and its previous knowledge $k_{t-1}$ (supposing time is discrete). $\phi$ can be used to instantiate the learning process in which $p_t$ is the feedback after utilising $k_{t-1}$ .

-\item $\pi$ is the agent's decision function.
-An agent utilises $\pi$ to decide the next action $a(t)$ based on its perception $p(t)$ and current knowledge $k(t)$.
+It is worth noting that if the agent is only stimulus-aware, its awareness function $\phi$ will degenerate from $\phi: P \times K \rightarrow K$ as specified by equation (\ref{eqn: awareness}) to $\phi: P \rightarrow K$, because stimulus-awareness alone is purely reactive and cannot preserve history. \item $\pi$ is the agent's decision function.
+An agent utilises $\pi$ to decide the next action $a_t$ based on its perception $p_t$ and current knowledge $k_t$.

-Notice that the output $a(t)$ can be a single action or a probability distribution of different actions, which corresponds to deterministic and probabilistic decision making, respectively.
+Notice that the output $a_t$ can be a single action or a probability distribution of different actions, which corresponds to deterministic and probabilistic decision-making, respectively.

 \end{itemize}